 King quit teaching and Tabby stopped peddling pastries.
 And three years later, King bought Tabby another present.
 He visited swanky Manhattan jewelry store Cartier and bought her an engagement ring.
 They had been married for six years.

 Carrie sold over 1 million copies in its first year as a paperback despite a mixed critical response.
 The New York Times was impressed, considering it was a first novel, while Library Journal called it “terribly overdone.”
 Falling somewhere in the middle, the critic at the Wilson Library Journal said, “It’s pure trash, but I loved it.”
 Forty years later, even King is critical of his debut.
 “It reminds me of a cookie baked by a first grader,” he later said.
 “Tasty enough, but kind of lumpy and burned on the bottom.”

 The book-buying public was more enthusiastic—Carrie was a hit.
 The novel struck a sympathetic chord with teens and adults who knew what it was like to be an outsider.
-In 1975, it was adapted into a profitable feature film, which sparked a sequel a decade later.
-A remake is out tomorrow.
+In 1975, it was adapted into a profitable feature film, which sparked a sequel a decade later and a remake in 2013.
 The story has also been adapted for TV and the stage (although the 1988 Broadway production was a forgettable flop).

 King made Carrie, and Carrie made King.
 Now the 19th best-selling author of all time, King won the Medal of Distinguished Contribution to American Letters in 2003 and was invited to speak at the National Book Awards.
 When he spoke, he didn’t talk about writing or success or money.
 He talked about the woman who rescued Carrie from the trash and insisted he keep going—Tabby.